manavireddy-vemula/cs424-webpage/README.md

-# Current Trends in The Windy City: A Dynamic Overview of Chicago's 311 Service Requests
+# Trends in The Windy City: A Dynamic Overview of Chicago's 311 Service Requests

 ## Introduction
 "Current Trends in The Windy City" is a dynamic data visualization project showcasing Chicago's 311 service requests.
 This interactive dashboard, deployed at [manavireddy-vemula.github.io/cs424-webpage](https://manavireddy-vemula.github.io/cs424-webpage/), invites users to explore and analyze the city's service request data through engaging and informative visualizations.